AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

    **Note:** Setting an alternate display name for a Data Archive must be done *before* the initial start of a transfer.
 See [Usage of server names and alternate display names within OCS](#usage-of-server-names-and-alternate-display-names-within-ocs).

-1. (Optional) To change the length of time the agent checks for a server connection before timing out, select the pencil icon next to the **Connection Timeout (sec)** box.
+1. (Optional) To change the length of time the agent checks for a server connection before timing out, select the pencil icon next to **Connection Timeout (sec)**.

 1. (Optional) To confirm that the connection to the Data Archive is working, select **Test Connection**.